How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 3. Since LED strips come in specific lengths, you can now decide whether you want one or more LED strip reels.
 You can easily cut the strips to length if the designated copper cutting points are provided on the reel.

-4. Now, to make sure your LED strips last as long as they are designed to, your setup should be well-ventilated with airflow in the room and not stuffed behind bulky furniture or thick curtains.
-Also, be sure to use coving that allows good heat dissipation (like aluminum, do not use wood), and is wide and deep enough for ventilation.
+4. To ensure your LED strips last as long as they are designed to, your setup should be well-ventilated with airflow in the room and not stuffed behind bulky furniture or thick curtains.
+Also, be sure to use a heat sink that allows good heat dissipation (like aluminum, do not use wood), and is wide and deep enough for ventilation.

 5. Here comes the fun part.
 Sticking it all up!
 Some high-quality strips come with built-in adhesive on the back of the strips that you peel and stick.
 So peel the adhesive and stick where you want them to be placed.

-By the way, here is a simple perimeter calculator that tells you total length and how many strips you need.
-Just fill the lentgh of your walls.
+Here is a simple perimeter calculator that tells you the total length and how many strips you need.
+Just fill the length of your walls.

 Some manufacturers ensure the built-in tape is also designed to carry away excess heat.